freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-computer-basics/66ed8fb9f45ce3ece4053eac.md

 #### --text--

-What is something you should avoid when making file names?
+What is something you should avoid when naming files?

 #### --distractors--